Life Insurance Lawyer Serving Texas

 If you are a life insurance policyholder wanting to set up a life insurance trust for a minor, we recommend hiring an estate planning attorney to help you understand the legalities.

 Life insurance policies allow the policyholder to name a secondary or contingent beneficiary in case the primary beneficiary predeceases them.
-However, if the policyholder neglects to designate a secondary or contingent beneficiary, the claim will pay out to the estate.
+However, if the policyholder neglects to designate a secondary or contingent beneficiary, the claim should pay out to the estate.

 Yes!
 Policyholders often only list one of their children as the beneficiary on their life insurance policy.
 The idea is that the beneficiary will share the compensation with their siblings.